Here are a few of the key components that make the BASIS Curriculum for primary schools so revolutionary:

 Training for New BASIS.ed Teachers

-As a new BASIS.ed teacher, you'll receive intensive training in the summer before you start through our BASIS.ed Institute.
-There you'll learn about our innovative curriculum and how BASIS.ed schools inspire—and achieve—academic excellence.
+- Intensive training in the summer before you attend our BASIS.ed Institute.
+There you'll learn about the innovative BASIS Curriculum and how BASIS charter schools inspire—and achieve—academic excellence.

 - Peer-mentoring lead by seasoned teachers and on-site managers.